 If you’re not one of the adrenaline junkies (who briefly lose their minds by jumping off the bridge), but still want to explore the bridge but in a less scary way, then one of the Victoria falls activities to go for is the bridge tour.

 Just because you hear bridge tour, it doesn’t mean that it’s boring as you’ll get an opportunity to walk on the catwalks beneath the bridge.
 It also offers spectacular views of the falls and the Zambezi river.
-The tour is 65$ per person.
+You can book the historical bridge tour from here.

-The sunset cruise which is on a 2 deck boat not only offers amazing views of Zambezi River but also an opportunity to spot hippos, crocodile, giraffes and some other animals.
+The sunset cruise which is on a 2 deck boat not only offers amazing views of the Zambezi River but also an opportunity to spot hippos, crocodiles, giraffes, and some other wild animals.
 Actually, it was on this cruise that I saw the biggest crocodile in my life.

-So if you’re wondering what to do in victoria falls, a sunset cruise is one of the Victoria falls activities.
-Don’t forget to book it here before you go.
+So if you’re wondering what to do in Victoria Falls, a sunset cruise is one of the Victoria falls activities.

 If your stomach can’t contain a free fall from a 111-meter high bridge or you just can’t even embrace the thought of doing it but still want the experience of being above the Zambezi River, then the bridge slide is your gem.

 That was before I actually saw the falls and how strong and mighty the water falls.
-When I saw the boiling point and knowing that white water rafting starts at that very point, I swore never to do it.
-I believe white water rafting on the Zambezi river is one of the most adrenaline things to do in victoria falls.
+When I saw the boiling point and knowing that white water rafting starts at that very point, I swore never to do it even if I believe it is one of the most adrenaline things to do in victoria falls.

 Not to scare you but I personally applaud anyone that goes for white water rafting on river Zambezi since it is considered to be extremely difficult, long with violent rapids and that explains why the British Canoe Union classified it as a Grade 5.

-9. Zambezi National park
+9. Visit Zambezi National Park

 Apart from the views of the Zambezi River on the northern border of the park, game drives offer an opportunity of spotting four of the big fives although it is easier to spot Elephants and Buffalos- Lions and Leopards are a bit rare.

-10. Jafuta Heritage centre
+10. Visit Jafuta Heritage Centre

 Located at the Elephant’s walk building in the centre of victoria falls town is the Jafuta heritage centre, a small museum that houses a private collection of Zimbabwean artifacts that showcase the culture and history of some tribes in Zimbabwe.

 If you’re a history lover, or just want to learn more about the history of the country, a visit to the Jafuta Heritage centre will take you back in time before Zimbabwe became what it is now.

 With this list of the things to do in the victoria falls, I hope you’re now inspired to take part in any of these Victoria falls activities as you continue to seek out more adventure.